basakkcgl/whoisbasak/index.md

 > "What do scientists and painters have in common?
 They both tend to fall in love with their models" <br> (heard at KLI summer school, 2017, Venice)

-My research is focused on finding the loopholes that give rise to specification gaming or reward hacking problems in AI systems.
+My research is focused on finding the loopholes that give rise to specification gaming/reward hacking problems in AI systems.
 I am working on a mathematical logic framework where we can formalise multiple redundant causal paths contributing to such outcomes, and further, verify system safety.

 ### Research topics I am also interested (aka. sidetracked by):